top of page

 Eddie plays solo using a loop pedal to layer voices-instruments AND with his folk/rock trio.
 He has played thousands of shows, released 11 albums, and has toured the US & Canada.
 The latest album was produced by Jerry Garcia & David Grisman percussionist and all around musicologist, Joe Craven.

-Eddie Danger is a singer, songwriter, multi-instrumentalist, educator, author, playwright, festival & parade organizer, story teller, sound & lighting tech, stage manager, master of ceremonies, actor, blogger, puppeteer & all around creative being.
+Eddie Danger is a singer, songwriter, multi-instrumentalist, educator, author, playwright, festival & parade organizer, story teller, sound & lighting tech, stage manager, master of ceremonies, actor, blogger, puppeteer & entrepreneur.

 Danger has bicycled from Canada to Mexico, worked on organic farms, has been a sea kayak instructor in Alaska, a school bus driver, a whitewater raft guide, a Waldorf teacher, and co-starred in a film about jug band music with Garrison Keillor from A Prairie Home Companion.
 He has been the volunteer coordinator for the world's largest renewable energy fair and for Folk Alliance International.
 He created the Feel Good Festival and continues to run events in it's new incarnation, The Feel Good Revival.